Gastropoda: Geological history and evolution

-The first gastropods were exclusively marine, with the earliest representatives of the group appearing in the Late Cambrian (Chippewaella, Strepsodiscus), though their only gastropod character is a coiled shell, so they could lie in the stem lineage, if they are gastropods at all.
-Earliest Cambrian organisms like Helcionella, Barskovia and Scenella are no longer considered gastropods, and the tiny coiled Aldanella of earliest Cambrian time is probably not even a mollusk.
+The first gastropods were exclusively marine, with the earliest known representatives appearing in the Late Cambrian (e.g., Chippewaella, Strepsodiscus).
+However, their only definitive gastropod feature is a coiled shell, which raises the possibility that they may belong to the stem lineage of gastropods, or might not be gastropods at all.
+Early Cambrian species such as Helcionella, Barskovia, and Scenella are no longer considered gastropods, and the small coiled Aldanella from the same period is probably not even a mollusk.

-As such, it's not until the Ordovician that the first crown-group members arise.
-By the Ordovician period the gastropods were a varied group present in a range of aquatic habitats.
-Commonly, fossil gastropods from the rocks of the early Palaeozoic era are too poorly preserved for accurate identification.
-Still, the Silurian genus Poleumita contains fifteen identified species.
-Fossil gastropods were less common during the Palaeozoic era than bivalves.
+It is not until the Ordovician that true crown-group gastropods appear.
+By this time, gastropods had diversified into a variety of forms and inhabited a range of aquatic environments.
+Fossil gastropods from the early Paleozoic are often poorly preserved, making identification difficult.
+However, the Silurian genus Poleumita contains at least 15 identified species.
+Overall, gastropods were less common in the Paleozoic than bivalves.

-Most of the gastropods of the Palaeozoic era belong to primitive groups, a few of which still survive.
-By the Carboniferous period many of the shapes seen in living gastropods can be matched in the fossil record, but despite these similarities in appearance the majority of these older forms are not directly related to living forms.
-It was during the Mesozoic era that the ancestors of many of the living gastropods evolved.

-One of the earliest known terrestrial (land-dwelling) gastropods is Anthracopupa (=Maturipupa), which is found in the Coal Measures of the Carboniferous period in Europe, but relatives of the modern land snails are rare before the Cretaceous period, when the familiar Helix first appeared.
+Most Paleozoic gastropods belong to primitive groups, some of which still exist today.
+By the Carboniferous period, many gastropod shell shapes found in fossils resemble those of modern species, though most of these early forms are not directly related to living gastropods.
+It was during the Mesozoic era that the ancestors of many extant gastropods evolved.
+One of the earliest known terrestrial gastropods is Anthracopupa (or Maturipupa), found in the Carboniferous Coal Measures of Europe.
+However, land snails and their relatives were rare before the Cretaceous period.

-In rocks of the Mesozoic era, gastropods are slightly more common as fossils; their shells are often well preserved.
-Their fossils occur in ancient beds deposited in both freshwater and marine environments.
-The "Purbeck Marble" of the Jurassic period and the "Sussex Marble" of the early Cretaceous period, which both occur in southern England, are limestones containing the tightly packed remains of the pond snail Viviparus.

-Rocks of the Cenozoic era yield very large numbers of gastropod fossils, many of these fossils being closely related to modern living forms.
-The diversity of the gastropods increased markedly at the beginning of this era, along with that of the bivalves.
+In Mesozoic rocks, gastropods become more common in the fossil record, with well-preserved shells.
+Fossils are found in ancient beds from both freshwater and marine environments.
+Notable examples include the Purbeck Marble of the Jurassic and the Sussex Marble of the early Cretaceous, both from southern England.
+These limestones contain abundant remains of the pond snail Viviparus.
+Cenozoic rocks yield vast numbers of gastropod fossils, many of which are closely related to modern species.
+The diversity of gastropods increased significantly at the start of this era, alongside that of bivalves.

 Certain trail-like markings preserved in ancient sedimentary rocks are thought to have been made by gastropods crawling over the soft mud and sand.
 Although these trace fossils are of debatable origin, some of them do resemble the trails made by living gastropods today.

 Gastropod fossils may sometimes be confused with ammonites or other shelled cephalopods.
 An example of this is Bellerophon from the limestones of the Carboniferous period in Europe, the shell of which is planispirally coiled and can be mistaken for the shell of a cephalopod.

-Gastropods are one of the groups that record the changes in fauna caused by the advance and retreat of the Ice Sheets during the Pleistocene epoch.

-Cladogram
+Gastropods also provide important evidence of faunal changes during the Pleistocene epoch, reflecting the impacts of advancing and retreating ice sheets.